smizell/smizell.github.io/_posts/2015-11-14-hello-from-vim.markdown

 [TextMate](http://manual.macromates.com/en/) was not far behind, but was prophetically named "The Missing Editor."
 It was rarely updated, and we were all waiting around for the next big release of it, which I finally gave up on.
+If anyone sees this missing editor, please notify the authorities.

 I took a job at a local university and started working out of Linux primarily.
 I used [Bluefish](http://bluefish.openoffice.nl/index.html) as my editor of choice